open-afc-project/openafc/tools/geo_converters/README.md

 4. Convert TIF files in `tiled_lidar_wgs84_tif` directory to PNG files in `tiled_lidar_wgs84_png` directory:
 `to_png.py --out_dir tiled_lidar_wgs84_png 'tiled_lidar_wgs84_tif/*'`
 Takes ~8 hours on 8 CPUs.
-YMMV
+YMMV. _The conversion to PNG is in progress.
+Skip this step for now._

 ### Canada CDSM surface model <a name="cdsm_routine">